 Mdina’s Most Attractive Feature

 We can say the most attractive feature of Mdina is “Silence.”
 Our first visit was in the evening.
-It was so peaceful with a mystical feel, as if the walls had so many stories to tell.
+It was so peaceful and mystical as if the walls had so many stories to tell.
 You could find yourself stepping back in time and imagining its bustling days long ago.

 You will find this small fortified town eerily quiet.
 Do visit it, especially once the sun has set.
 No one will bother you or push you into disillusionment.
 Sit quietly and enjoy the silence in the air.
 Your only companion will be the dim light of the street lamps.

 It is because of this feature that it is a photographer’s paradise.
-It was so much fun to photograph this city at night and have whole streets to yourself.
+Photographing this city at night was so much fun, and having whole streets to yourself.
 Mdina so struck us at night we returned during the day.
-We are glad we did it that way, though we enjoyed our day visit, it wasn’t nearly as impressive as our visit in the evening.
+We are glad we did it that way; though we enjoyed our day visit, it wasn’t nearly as impressive as our visit in the evening.

-Malta captured our hearts, and we dedicated a blog post to this amazing country.
+Malta captured our hearts, and we dedicated a blog post to this great country.
 Check out Exploring Mighty Malta: A Visitor Guide

 When To Visit Mdina

-Malta’s weather is one of the primary reasons why people come to the Maltese islands throughout the year, with its warm summers, mild winters, and over 3,000 hours of sunshine.
-The best time to visit Mdina Malta is late summer or in the shoulder months of May and October.
+Malta’s weather is one of the primary reasons people come to the Maltese islands throughout the year, with its warm summers, mild winters, and over 3,000 hours of sunshine.
+The best time to visit Mdina, Malta, is late summer or in the shoulder months of May and October.
 Malta’s summer temps are reasonable, rarely getting over the low 80’s.
-The ideal months in our view are September and October, when average temps stay in the 70s.
-Spring temps average in the 60’s.
+The ideal months in our view, are September and October when average temps stay in the 70s—spring temps average in the 60s.
 Winter highs are in the 50s, so it is a mild climate year-round.

 Malta has become a trendy tourist destination, especially among Europeans.
 During the summer months, you’ll find crowded beaches and resort areas.
 Even the Blue Lagoon, the famous swimming area of Comino accessible only by boat, can get quite congested in peak season.
 Likely, Mdina will get busy as well.
 We visited in the fall, and during our evening visit to Mdina, we had the place primarily to ourselves.
 During our day visit, crowds were low too.